lucas1678/Topas4CPP_API/README.md

 1. Creating a UDP socket
 2. Sending the message "Topas4?" to both a multicast address (239.0.0.181:7415) and localhost
 3. Collecting and parsing JSON responses from devices
-4. Filtering out duplicate responses based on device GUIDs
+4. Filtering out duplicate responses based on device GUIDs (will be added soon)
 5. Returning a vector of device information (JSON)

 ## Next Steps